-- The Assets and Liabilities Committee (Alco); chaired by the CFO. - The Risk Management Committee (RMC); chaired by the Head of Risk. - The Country Compliance Committee; chaired by the Head of Compliance. - The IT Steering Committee; chaired by the COO. - The Human Resources Committee; chaired by the CEO. - Corporate Social Investment (CSI) Committee; chaired by a non-executive Director to plan and execute the Banks CSI investments.
+- The Risk Management Committee (RMC); chaired by the Head of Risk. - The Country Compliance Committee; chaired by the Head of Compliance. - The IT Steering Committee; chaired by the CEO. - The Human Resources Committee; chaired by the HR Manager. - Corporate Social Investment (CSI) Committee; chaired by a non-executive Director to plan and execute the Banks CSI investments.